nbouvrette/remPolyfill/README.md

 ### What is supported

-1. Get the original CSS of all href of your link[rel=stylesheet] elements.
+1. All CSS contained in link[rel=stylesheet] elements.
-2. Replace (in-place) all stylesheets of these elements with the REM changed by the PX equivalent value.
+2. Replace (**in-place**) all stylesheets of these elements with the REM changed by the PX equivalent value.
 3. Does not run if REM is supported (safe to add on recent browser).

 ### What is not supported